-There are obvious times when a business is vulnerable, when it’s new or when there’s a catastrophic incident like a fire or a cyber attack.
-Have you ever considered your business to be vulnerable when things are going really really well?
-When sales are climbing through the roof, staff are all performing well and the bank manager is smiling?
+There are obvious times when a business is vulnerable, like when it’s new or when there’s a catastrophic incident like a fire or a cyber attack.
+But have you ever pictured your business as vulnerable when sales are climbing through the roof, staff are all performing well and the bank manager is smiling?

-Now I really don’t want to rain on anyone’s parade, and most of time there is no need to get over anxious, but there are times, I like to call them hidden or concealed vulnerabilities, when it’s well worth checking and then checking again.
+Now I really don’t want to rain on anyone’s parade, and most of time there is no need to get over anxious, but there are times (I like to call them hidden or concealed vulnerabilities), when it’s well worth checking and then checking again.

-Your monthly sales have tripled over the last 12 months, you’ve noticed that several clients have started to use you a lot more than previously, of course you’ve been out and talked to the clients, all good there no problems, you’ve asked your Ops team, they’re very pleased with the new marketing campaign that’s obviously paying dividends, so you relax and enjoy the increased turnover!
+Your monthly sales have tripled over the last 12 months and you’ve noticed that several clients have started to use you a lot more than previously.
+Of course you’ve been out and talked to the clients – all good there no problems, you’ve asked your Ops team and they’re very pleased with the new marketing campaign that’s obviously paying dividends.

-It slowly becomes apparent that one of your competitors has made a strategic decision not to supply certain companies due to their poor payment record, they’ve played you along for a few months with regular payments, but one of them has placed a large order and they’re paying scant regard to your payment terms.
+It slowly becomes apparent that one of your competitors has made a strategic decision not to supply certain companies due to their poor payment record.
+They’ve played you along for a few months with regular payments, but one of them has placed a large order and they’re paying scant regard to your payment terms.

-Then there’s the situation when one of the senior team leaves unexpectedly, or worse case, scenario passes away suddenly.
+Then there’s the situation when one of the senior team leaves unexpectedly, or worse case scenario passes away suddenly.
 It’s only at this point that you realise the amount of knowledge they carried around with them in their head!

-Two things are vitally important in both of the scenarios mentioned above, firstly don’t panic, panic is a result of fear, and fear paralyses you, so try to stay calm throughout these situations, nothing lasts forever, it’s the sign of a healthy growing business that new problems will be encountered at regular intervals.
+Two things are vitally important in both of the scenarios mentioned above.
+Firstly, don’t panic.
+Panic is a result of fear, and fear paralyses you, so try to stay calm throughout these situations – nothing lasts forever.
+It’s the sign of a healthy growing business that new problems will be encountered at regular intervals.

-The second thing is to immediately take stock of the situation, write a situation report, this basically details everything that’s happening at that very moment, you need to make a list of the problems, the issues, the people involved and the potential solutions, basically ask yourself, who what when where and how am I going to get my business back on track?
+The second thing is to immediately take stock of the situation.
+Write a situation report.
+This basically details everything that’s happening at that very moment.
+You need to make a list of the problems, the issues, the people involved and the potential solutions.
+Basically ask yourself – who, what, when, where and how am I going to get my business back on track?

-Finally, it’s worth repeating, don’t panic, with some careful thought and planning there’s always a solution!
+Finally, it’s worth repeating… don’t panic!
+With some careful thought and planning there’s always a solution.